Be Prom Queen with These Looks

-I had a client request to have her hair done exactly like Kash Doll’s for prom, with the side swoop and super long ponytail.
-Of course my client didn’t want to buy 24-inch Brazilian hair, because just one bundle is usually pretty expensive so I did an invisible ponytail as an alternative.
+I had a client request to have her hair done correctly like Kash Doll’s for prom, with the side swoop and super long ponytail.
+Of course, my client didn’t want to buy 24-inch Brazilian hair, because just one bundle is usually pretty expensive so I did an invisible ponytail as an alternative.

 - 12 or 14-inch Private Label Extension Bundle

 - Rubber bands